 You may be subject to penalty fees if you pay a bill late, your payment is returned or if you exceed the maximum limit on your credit card.

 Rewards rates come in the form of cash back, points or miles.
 A credit card will state which type of rewards it offers and how you can earn rewards on purchases.

 Foreign transaction fees

 If you want to use your credit card outside of the U.S., you may need to pay a fee for each transaction.
 Foreign transaction fees are usually around 3 percent.
 However, if you travel abroad a lot, you may want to look for a credit card that doesn’t charge foreign transaction fees.

-New cardholders are often offered a welcome bonus when they sign up for a new card.
+Issuers often offer new cardholders a welcome bonus when they sign up for a new card.
 Typically, welcome offers allow you to earn a cash back, points or miles when you spend a certain amount on your new card over a specified period of time.
-A welcome bonus may also be referred to as a welcome offer, intro bonus or sign-up bonus.
+Some issuers refer to a welcome bonus may as a welcome offer, intro bonus or sign-up bonus.